nicolaerario/fake-it-till-you-make-git/README.md

-# fake-it-till-you-make-git
+# Fake it till you make Git

-My opinionated approach to Git and GitHub
+My (opinionated) approach to Git and GitHub